MicrosoftDocs/microsoft-style-guide/styleguide/procedures-instructions/describing-alternative-input-methods.md

 Assume that the mouse is the primary input device.
 Include joystick information in a table along with other alternative input devices.

-Refer to joystick *controls*, not *options,* when you provide specific joystick procedures.
+Refer to joystick *controls,* not *options,* when you provide specific joystick procedures.

 ## Keyboard procedures